consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/governance/identity-policy.md

           The company does not require users to verify their identity with their government-issued identification, or with other forms of identification that could be connected to their offline identity.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
 ---